The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 • Student Veterans of America

-• White House Initiative Offices serving African Americans, Hispanic Americans, American Indian and Alaska Natives, Asian Americans and Pacific Islanders, and HBCUs
+• White House Initiative Offices serving African Americans, Hispanic Americans, American Indian and Alaskan Natives, Asian Americans, and Pacific Islanders, and HBCUs

 • The Fulbright Program’s collaborative activities with Reach the World, and the Fulbright Association alumni organization’s Fulbright in the Classroom program, seek to bring Fulbrighters to U.S. classrooms either virtually or in-person, especially in rural communities, to share the value of international exchange and mutual understanding with young students from a wide range of backgrounds.